theoutfield/sc_sncn_motorcontrol/module_position_feedback/doc/index.rst

  - client interfaces to the shared memory for each of the sensor services (2).
  - server interfaces for the sensor services (2).

-The service will initialize the ports and detect wrong configuration (for exemple starting two sensor services using the same ports).
+The service will initialize the ports and detect wrong configurations (for exemple starting two sensor services using the same ports).
 Then it will start one or two services.
 The second service is optional and will not be started if no config structure or server interface is provided it.
-The type sensor service started are set using the ``sensor_type`` parameter of the config structure.
+The types of the sensor services started are set using the ``sensor_type`` parameter of the config structure.

-The services have an ``exit()`` interface call which will end their loop and the Position Feedback Service will restart and start a new service.
-Again according to the ``sensor_type`` parameter, so if it did not change the same services will restart.
+The service provides an interface which can be used to get or set the configuration or the position data.
+This interface should only be used for configuration and debug purposes.
+For periodic data reading the shared memory should be used.

+The shared memory is useful for other services to retrieve position and velocity data without blocking.
+There are 5 modes to configure which data is sent to the shared memory:
+  - send nothing
+  - send the electrical angle for commutation and the absolute position/velocity for motion control
+  - send the electrical angle for commutation and the absolute position/velocity for secondary feedback (for display only)
+  - send only the absolute position/velocity for motion control
+  - send only the absolute position/velocity for secondary feedback (for display only)

+The mode is set using the ``sensor_function`` parameter of the config structure.

+It is possible to switch the sensor service type at runtime.
+You need fist to update the config structure to set the ``sensor_type`` that you want.
+Then you call the ``exit()`` interface which will restart the Position Feedback Service with the new sensor service.

-The BiSS Service should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.
+This Service should always run over an **IFM Tile** so it can access the ports to your SOMANET IFM device.